goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

   );
 };

-// we can change react-router as form of objective using code-splitting const componentRoutes = {
+// we can change react-router as form of objectives using code-splitting const componentRoutes = {
   component: Home,
   path: "/",